 When you file for Chapter 13 bankruptcy, you must begin making payments to the trustee within 30 days, even if the court as not yet approved the plan.

 Restrictions During Chapter 13 Bankruptcy

 Chapter 13 bankruptcy carries with it a few restrictions which are not present in Chapter 7 bankruptcy, the monthly plan payment being the most obvious.
-In addition, you will not be allowed to incur any more debt, like a car loan, without court approval.
+In addition, you will not be allowed to incur any more debt without court approval.
 As in any situation where you still hold liens against major assets, you will have to maintain insurance coverage on those assets.

 if you stick with your payment plan to the end, then any remaining consumer debt and eligible secured debts will be discharged.
 You may be left with debts that are not discharged, such as student loans.
 Chapter 13 discharge is personal, meaning that any cosigners may still be obligated to any outstanding debts once your Chapter 13 payment plan ends.

 When you file for Chapter 13 bankruptcy, cosigners on any of the debts included in your bankruptcy filing are automatically protected from creditors until your Chapter 13 bankruptcy case is closed.

 |Keep assets as long as you stick to the payment plan||Liquidate nonexempt assets to pay off debts|

 |Payment plan last 3 to 5 years||Discharged within 4 to 6 months|

 - Chapter 13 bankruptcy is a plan that allows an individual or sole proprietor to reorganize and pay is debts without liquidating assets.

 - Debtors must meet certain criteria to qualify for Chapter 13 instead of Chapter 7.